The mud centre

 How children learn from mud play

-Children express their creativity, enhance their fine motor skills, and practice literacy, science, and math skills while using the mud centre.
-The mud is an art medium that children mold and decorate in unique, creative ways.
+Children express their creativity, enhance their fine motor skills, and practice literacy, science, and maths skills while using the mud centre.
+The mud is an art medium that children mould and decorate in unique, creative ways.
 The creations become the centre of children’s play.
 They sell them in stores, eat them in restaurants, present them at birthday celebrations, and serve them at family dinners.
 The children use the cooking utensils with control and intention, stirring, flipping, and pouring.
 Adding small ingredients to their creations allows them to use their fine motor skills.

-They have many opportunities to practice emergent science and math skills, such as making before-and-after comparisons; investigating solids, solvents, and solutions; examining components of various soils; exploring changes due to freezing and melting; measuring; investigating volume; practicing one-to-one correspondence; investigating questions; solving problems; and testing hypotheses.
+They have many opportunities to practice emergent science and maths skills, such as making before-and-after comparisons; investigating solids, solvents, and solutions; examining components of various soils; exploring changes due to freezing and melting; measuring; investigating volume; practising one-to-one correspondence; investigating questions; solving problems; and testing hypotheses.
 On foraging trips they learn the names of plants, trees, and seeds.
 Because foraging trips are frequent occurrences and continue through several seasons, children observe the changes in the foliage.

 Literacy is also an important component of the centre, with posted picture and world labels, written directions for cleanup, and written recipes.
 Children begin to see print as a source of information and a way to communicate with others.
 They practice reading and writing skills, match symbols and print, and increase their vocabulary.